-Maria is a dedicated educator, her teaching incorporates a broad range of current and extremely successful strategies to develop a caring, respectful, honest and courageous learning environment.
-Maria’s teaching pedagogy ensures all students are explicitly taught and encouraged to be global inquirers where it is expected that everyone is valued, aims for personal excellence and work together as an inclusive team, embracing diversity.
+Her teaching values align with those at Rose Park Primary, developing caring, respectful, honest and courageous students.
+Maria’s teaching pedagogy ensures all students are explicitly taught and encouraged to be global inquirers where everyone is valued with a focus on personal excellence and working together as an inclusive team to embrace diversity.

 Ali is an enthusiastic and committed teacher with a passion for building relationships, student-centred learning and making connections between the classroom and the wider world.
 Ali studied a Bachelor of Development Studies before completing a Masters in Teaching (Primary R-7).
 Ali has taught students from Kindergarten to Year 6 in regional South Australia and overseas in Japan.
 Teaching in a variety of places has allowed Ali to gain invaluable experience in a range of school and community contexts.

 Ali is excited to be teaching at Rose Park Primary School in a Year 2 class three days a week and as a Japanese teacher for two days.
 Teaching and living in Japan has given Ali some rich cultural experiences and the chance to enhance her Japanese language skills, both of which she is excited to share with her students.
 Ali is looking forward to the challenge of working in two different contexts across the school and using this to build strong relationships with students in a range of classes.

 Ali has a particular interest in incorporating sustainability into her teaching practice and has run school kitchen garden programs in two previous schools.
 She is looking forward to becoming involved in the garden at Rose Park PS.
 Ali values the IB program as it fosters the development of the whole child as a learner and world citizen, something which she sees as highly important for children to be successful for the future.